jsartisan/frontend-challenges/challenges/231-linked-list-cycle-detection/README.md

-Given the beginning of a linked list `head`, return `true` if there is a cycle in the linked list.
-Otherwise, return `false`.
+Write a function that takes the head node of a linked list and checks if the list contains a cycle.
+Return `true` if a cycle exists, and `false` if not.

-There is a cycle in a linked list if at least one node in the list can be visited again by following the next pointer.
+A cycle occurs when following the next pointers eventually leads back to a previously visited node, creating a loop in the list.

-Internally, `index` determines the index of the beginning of the cycle, if it exists.
-The tail node of the list will set its next pointer to the index-th node.
-If index = -1, then the tail node points to null and no cycle exists.
+The implementation uses an internal `index` value that specifies where the cycle begins (if one exists).
+The last node's next pointer will connect back to the node at position `index`.
+When `index` is -1, the list ends normally with null and has no cycle.

-Note: `index` is not given to you as a parameter.
+Important: The `index` value is used internally and is not passed to your function.

 **Constraints:**
 - 1 ≤ Length of the list ≤ 1000